snigdhapaul2003/SBSPS-Challenge-9890-SafeZone-Real-time-Video-Analytics-for-Industrial-Safety/README.md

 The training process focused on specific object classes relevant to the project's objectives.
 These classes included bicycle, bus, car, cat, dog, motorbike, and people.
 Images and annotations from the ExDark dataset were preprocessed to ensure object annotation format.We had converted the annotation to yolo format.
 The training process was conducted in a GPU environment, leveraging the computational power of GPUs to significantly expedite the training process.The training of the YOLOv8 custom model was significantly streamlined and enhanced through the utilization of the Ultralytics library.
 It was done with 50 epochs and the batch size was 8.
 The model's performance was evaluated using metrics such as Mean Average Precision (mAP).
-The mAP value reflects the accuracy of object detection and localization.The trained YOLOv8 custom model achieved a mAP value of nearly 70%, indicating a high level of accuracy in detecting and localizing the selected object classes within low light environments.The weight file of this custom training is used for future predictions and real time object detections.
+The mAP value reflects the accuracy of object detection and localization.
+The trained YOLOv8 custom model achieved a mAP value of nearly 70%, indicating a high level of accuracy in detecting and localizing the selected object classes within low light environments.The weight file of this custom training is used for future predictions and real time object detections.
 Computer Vision: The OpenCV library is instrumental in the project's computer vision aspect, serving as a key tool for image and video processing.
 Webcam Feed Capture: OpenCV is used to capture live video feeds from the webcam, allowing real-time access to the environment from the driver's perspective.
 Frame Processing: The library processes individual video frames in real time.
 Each frame undergoes analysis for object detection and hazard assessment.